lostcrowdev/UE5CommonLoadingScreenBasic/README.md

 ### 1. Copy the plugin

-Copy the Plugins/CommonLoadingScreen folder into your project's Plugins directory.
+Copy the Plugins/CommonLoadingScreenSimple folder into your project's Plugins directory.

 ### 2. Enable the plugin

-Open your project, go to Plugins and enable Common Loading Screen.
+Open your project, go to Plugins and enable Common Loading Screen Simple.

 ### 3. Assign a loading screen widget